robj411/p2_drivers/README.md

   <!-- - The administration rate (% of population vaccinated per week) depends on investment scenario assumptions -->
 - Vaccination is a model input whose details depend on the scenario.
 The model allows for two vaccines to be administered flexibly, in that the first is not a prerequisite for the second.
-In the CEPI application, the first vaccine is a broadly protective sarbecovirus vaccine (BPSV) and the second is a strain-specific vaccine (SSV).
+In the vaccine-impact application, the first vaccine is a broadly protective sarbecovirus vaccine (BPSV) and the second is a strain-specific vaccine (SSV).
 - Closures, working from home and testing end when vaccine rollout completes (or if other stopping criteria are met, see Tables
   <a href="#tab:rulesreactive">5.1</a> and